goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The right hand side (RHS) of equation 1 represents a normal distribution.

-Now a question that I had, was how can probability and distribution be equal, well the Left Hand Side (LHS) of equation (eq) 1 represents a Probability Density Function ([PDF](https://en.wikipedia.org/wiki/Probability_density_function))
+Now a question that I had, was how can probability and distribution be equal, well the Left Hand Side (LHS) of equation (eq) 1 represents a Probability Density Function ([PDF](https://en.wikipedia.org/wiki/Probability_density_function)), which is also a distribution.

 For the RHS of eq 1.
 When we write $N(x; μ, σ²)$, we're specifying that $x$ follows a normal distribution with mean $μ$ and variance $σ²$